Jatropha biodiesel in India: Jatropha incentives in India

 Jatropha incentives in India is a part of India's goal to achieve energy independence by the year 2018.
 Jatropha oil is produced from the seeds of the Jatropha curcas, a plant that can grow in wastelands across India, and the oil is considered to be an excellent source of bio-diesel.
 India is keen on reducing its dependence on coal and petroleum to meet its increasing energy demand and encouraging Jatropha cultivation is a crucial component of its energy policy.
 However, in recent times the bio-fuel policy has come under critical review, on the way it has been promoted.

 Large plots of waste land have been selected for Jatropha cultivation and will provide much needed employment to the rural poor of India.
 Businesses are also seeing the planting of Jatropha as a good business opportunity.
 The Government of India has identified 400,000 square kilometres (98 million acres) of land where Jatropha can be grown, hoping it will replace 20% of India's diesel consumption by 2011.
 Life-cycle analysis studies have shown favourable energy balance for production of jatropha-based biodiesel in India and also a potential GHG emission saving of 33-42% compared to fossil-based diesel.

 Implementation

-Dr. Abdul Kalam, the 11th President of India, was one of the strong advocates of Jatropha cultivation for the production of bio-diesel, citing the suitabiilty of a large amount of wasteland in India for the cultivation of the plant.
+Dr. Abdul Kalam, the 11th President of India, was one of the strong advocates of Jatropha cultivation for the production of bio-diesel, citing the suitability of a large amount of wasteland in India for the cultivation of the plant.

 The Government of India announced a National Biofuel Policy in 2008 that anticipated that around 20% of the country's domestic diesel demand would be met by biofuels including Jatropha-based fuels.
 Circa 2010, the State Bank of India signed a Memorandum of Understanding with D1 Mohan, a joint venture of D1 Oils plc, to loan around 1.3 billion rupees to farmers in India for the cultivation of Jatropha, with the proviso that farmers would be able to pay the loans back by using the profits of selling the Jatropha seeds to D1 Mohan.